TiberiusGh/1DV610-L2/README.md

 # consent-tracker

-In this repository i am creating a module for managing consents from users regarding storing data on the user's browser.
-The target of this module is developers that want full design customization posibility for rendering choices.
-This module does only provide the underlying logic needed for storing retrieving and updating the consents trough trough easy to use function calls.
-The current available packages are either inferring their design choices with no posibility to change them or only allow customization of only specific parts of the banner.
+In this repository i am creating a module for managing consents from users regarding storing data on the user's "terminal".
+The target of this module is developers that want full design customization posibility for their cookie consent banner.
+This module does only provide the underlying logic needed for storing, retrieving and updating the consents trough trough easy to use function calls.
+The current available packages on NPM are either inferring their design choices on the banner.
 Simply put, a consent manager that doesn't fight design choices.

 I understand that creating such a package is much more complex than the implementation provided here.
-Further improvements are registered under issues, and other important aspects that developers need to take into account will be posted here.
-Nevertheless, working with this package has given me knowledge about the current requirements regarding GDPR.
+Further improvements are registered under issues.
+Working with this package has given me knowledge about the current governing laws about "cookie" consent.

 To maintain legal compliance, one must provide proof of users consents.
-This requires creating logs of user consents and storing them together with personal data (ex.
-IP addresses).
-This feature is not implemented in this module.
+This is by praxis done by creating and keeping logs of the user's consents.
+For the consents to be mapped to the right person, personal data in form of IP addresses needs to be provided in the logs.
+This feature has beed implemented by alowing users to add a webhook URL where the package would send the consents together with the IP of the user.

 This module does **not** provide the visual banner that would get rendered in the viewport.